WRC

 What We Do NOT Provide:

-The Trail: The Hike2O Challenge takes participants through some of the best managed natural areas in south Florida and weaves through no less than five iconic ecosystems of Florida.
+The Trail: The OTLHT hike takes participants through some of the best managed natural areas in south Florida and weaves through no less than five iconic ecosystems of Florida.
 However, hiking in south Florida presents unique challenges and hazards that should be taken seriously.
 The ecosystems on this beautiful trail change approximately every mile, from ancient sand dunes with scrub oak and sand pine to pine flat woods, palmetto and oak hammocks, cypress swamp and wet prairies.

 Wet Conditions: Much of the trail weaves through cypress sloughs and wet prairie, inundating large segments of the trail with ankle – shin-deep water depending on the amount of rainfall leading up to the event.
 At one point along the trail, hikers may cross a waterway up to waist-deep depth.
 Moving from wet to dry conditions along the trail is one of the most challenging elements of this hike.
 It is critical that participants have appropriate footwear and clothing to complete the hike successfully.